espakm/kcalc/README.md

 (The test script also builds.)

-#### Run
+Running:

-The application takes its input from stdin and writes the result to stdout.
+The program takes its input from stdin and writes the result to stdout.
 The syntax format (prefix or infix) can be specified as an argument.
 Default is infix.